nehaghaty/cs222-winter24-nehaghaty/report/project1.md

   ```

-- Feedback on the project to help improve the project. (optional)
+- Feedback on the project to help improve the project.
+  - Autograder output should be more verbose.
+The current output from the autograder is not very helpful in debugging.
+Despite using an Ubuntu VM, we noticed differences in the test execution results.
+  -